Updated Nov 2025

 You can drive in Japan if you have one of the following:

-- A driver’s license issued in Switzerland, Germany, France, Belgium, Monaco, or Taiwan
+- A driver’s license issued in Switzerland, Germany, France, Belgium, Monaco, or Taiwan, accompanied by an official Japanese translation;

 - A Japanese driver’s license

-Having a valid International Driving Permit (IDP) allows you to drive a car in Japan in accordance with Japanese laws.
+Having a valid IDP allows you to drive a car in Japan in accordance with Japanese laws.
 You will need to apply for and receive your IDP in your own country prior to arriving in Japan.
 Each country will have its own process to obtaining an IDP, so be sure to check with your local land transport authority.
+Your IDP is valid for up to one year after entering Japan, provided your stay is also less than one year.

 If you have a driver’s license from Switzerland, Germany, France, Belgium, Monaco, or Taiwan, you can drive in Japan as long as you also carry a Japanese translation prepared by one of the following entities: